keironchaudhry/women-in-tech-hackathon/README.md

 ## **Navigation bar**

-* Contains links for site navigation throughout application, those being "Home" and "Chat".
+* Contains links for site navigation throughout the application, these being "Home" and "Chat".
 * The brand logo is a clickable button that returns the user to home page.
 * The navbar design has custom scroll effect which blends with the hero-image until scrolled downwards.
 * Navbar also responds to smaller viewport sizes.